Awatanka/instock-duncan/README.md

 * HTML, SASS, JavaScript, React, React Router, Node, Express, API's , MySQL, Knex.js, Axios

 ## Installation:
-1. To install and run the project you will need to clone or dowload the Front-end file - [instock-dunkan](https://github.com/Awatanka/instock-duncan), and the Back-end file - [instock-api-dunkan](https://github.com/Awatanka/instock-api-duncan/tree/main);
+1. To install and run the project you will need to clone or dowload the Frontend file - [instock-dunkan](https://github.com/Awatanka/instock-duncan), and the Backend file - [instock-api-dunkan](https://github.com/Awatanka/instock-api-duncan/tree/main);

 2. Run ```nmp i``` to install all the required packages for the app;

 ## Environment Variables